 Your smartphone can help your life be more efficient.
 There are so many fantastic apps and features that can boost your productivity and help you stay organized.
 But it can also be a complete waste of time and energy.
-And it can be a distraction from the things that matter most.
+Here are some tips to be smart about your smartphone.

 5) Hug your husband for at least 20 seconds a day.

 After a busy, often hectic day away from one another, it’s easy to feel disconnected at the end of the day.

 Try a 20 second hug.
 It’s relaxing, can help build your realtionship, and is a mood booster.
 It releases oxytocin which creates feelings of trust and it also helps to relax your body.
 It may feel awkward at first, but embrace the awkward and reap the rewards.

 6) Snuggle each child individually giving them 100% focus.

 No matter how chaotic your day is, give at least a few minutes of snuggles and undivided attention to each child.
 Snuggling is going to build your relationship with your child and make everyone happier.